Have You Tried Acupuncture for Your Headaches and Migraines?

 2) Chinese herbal medicine is typically used in conjunction with acupuncture to reduce the pain and frequency of headaches, and naturally balance the body.

 3) The hectic pace of modern life can be a reason for headaches.
 Reducing stress, anxiety and tension is an important part of healing this condition.
 Regular physical exercise, calming activities, a therapeutic massage and rest can be helpful techniques.
+Chinese medicine treatment may be able to assist with stress.

 4) Dietary therapy is important in TCM.
 Food is considered to be a part of the medicine which can benefit the overall health.
 An individual diet plan may involve reducing fatty foods, alcohol, caffeine or sugar to improve the symptoms.
 Drinking more water daily will reduce dehydration.